Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

 \subsection{Critical Point with meson and baryon radii}

 Turning to a more realistic scenario for the hadron volumes, we introduce separate volume radii for the mesons, $r_m$ and for the baryons, $r_b$.
 Different hadron volumes have, also, been used through the bag-model where the volume varies with the hadron mass \cite{matching,hadvol2} or energy \cite{matching}.
 In \cite{hadvol} different eigenvolumes have been used for several groups of hadrons.
 Here we assume that the mesonic radius only depends on the temperature, $r_m(T)$ and the bayonic radius only depends on the baryon-chemical potential, $r_b(\mu_B)$.
-Moreover, we assume that $r_b$ remains constant at the crossover region with respect to $\mu_B$.
-So, the baryon-chemical potential begins to affect the baryonic volume at the first order transition region where the baryonic density has increased above a certain level.
-Having $r_b$ fixed, we fit the radius $r_m(T)$ on the Lattice Pressure for a specific value $T_c$.
+We, also, assume that $r_b$ remains constant at the crossover region with respect to $\mu_B$.
+So, the baryon-chemical potential begins to affect the baryonic volume at the first order transition region, where the baryonic density has increased above a certain level.
+Having $r_b$ fixed, we determine the radius $r_m(T)$ from a fit on the Lattice Pressure for a specific value $T_c$.
 Then, these two values are passed on to the whole crossover region.
-Moreover, the fact that the radii are

-independent on the baryon-chemical potential ($\frac{d v_b}{d \mu_B}=0$) allows us to calculate densities through eq.~(\ref{eq:nv_HG}), instead of eq.~(\ref{eq:n_HG}), for values of baryon-chemical potential up to the critical point.
+Moreover, the fact that the radii are independent on the baryon-chemical potential ($\frac{d v_b}{d \mu_B}=0$) allows us to calculate densities through eq.~(\ref{eq:nv_HG}), instead of eq.~(\ref{eq:n_HG}), for values of baryon-chemical potential up to the critical point.
 This will be referred to as volume model (c).